 Iceland is home to many incredible waterfalls, with several just off the main tourist roads.
 While this makes for easy access, it also means lots of people crowding around all trying to take the same photo.
 With a little extra time, you can leave the crowds behind and hit the trail to explore some of Iceland’s hidden wonders on your own.

-If you’re looking for a great one-day hike that combines the best of Iceland into a single trek, look no further.
+If you’re looking for a great one-day hike that combines the best of Iceland into a single trek, this is it.
 The Fimmvörðuháls trail takes you through some of the most dramatic scenery Iceland has to offer, from a series of canyon waterfalls to a volcanic moonscape.
-Keep in mind: this day-hike is as long as it is rewarding.
+Keep in mind, this day-hike is as long as it is rewarding.